 The London Anniversary Games are to take place at the Olympic Stadium in July.

-British Athletics has announced that the Olympic Stadium will host three days of competition in July, including a dedicated day of Paralympic action.
+British Athletics has announced that the Olympic Stadium will host three days of competition in July.

 A return to the Olympic Stadium on the anniversary of the opening ceremony of London 2012 had already been announced for 27 July, with the annual Diamond League meeting moving to the Stratford venue from Crystal Palace.